subhasish12345/MYSTUDENTHUB/README.md

    npm install
    ```

-3. **Set Up Firebase**
+3. **Set Up Backend Configuration**
-   - Create a new project on the [Firebase Console](https://console.firebase.google.com/).
-   - In your project's settings, add a new Web App.
-   - Copy the `firebaseConfig` object provided.
+   - You will need to obtain a configuration object from your backend service provider.
+This typically includes API keys and database connection details.
-   - Create a file named `src/lib/firebase.ts` and paste your config:
+   - Create a file named `src/lib/firebase.ts`.
+   - In this file, export the necessary initialized clients for your app.
+The structure should look something like this:
      ```typescript
      import { initializeApp, getApps, getApp } from "firebase/app";
      import { getAuth } from "firebase/auth";
      import { getFirestore } from "firebase/firestore";

-     const firebaseConfig = {
+     const backendConfig = {
-       // Your config object here
+       // Your configuration object here
      };

-     const app = !getApps().length ? initializeApp(firebaseConfig) : getApp();
+     const app = !getApps().length ? initializeApp(backendConfig) : getApp();
      const auth = getAuth(app);
      const db = getFirestore(app);

      export { app, auth, db };
      ```
-   - Enable **Email/Password** authentication in the Firebase Authentication console.
-   - Create a **Firestore Database** in test mode to get started quickly.
-Remember to secure it with the rules provided in the app before going to production.
+   - In your backend provider's console, ensure you have enabled Email/Password authentication and set up a database with the security rules provided in this application's Admin Panel.

 4. **Run the Development Server**
    ```sh